 This allowed us to give each borough a score out of 30 overall.

 Westminster placed first, with an overall ranking of 21.6/30.
-This was achieved thanks to the borough only being a reasonable 1.1 miles out of the city centre, allowing it to score 9.7/10 in the distance category.
-It also received a maximum score of 10.0/10 when it came to the cost of travel to the city centre, with £2.50 being the average cost.
+This was achieved thanks to the borough being only a reasonable 1.1 miles from the city centre, allowing it to score 9.7/10 in the distance category.
+It also received a maximum score of 10.0/10 for the cost of travel to the city centre, with an average cost of £ 2.50.

 Up in second place was Southwark, scoring 21.3/30 overall.
-This borough also had an average cost of £2.50 to get to the city centre, as well as an impressive score of 9.4/10 when it came to the distance to the city centre (1.73 miles).
+This borough also had an average cost of £2.50 to get to the city centre, as well as an impressive score of 9.4/10 for its distance to the city centre (1.73 miles).

-Despite scoring so high in other areas, both boroughs in first and second place scored poorly when it came to the cost of travelling to the city centre by bus, receiving only 1.9/10.
-This was due to the cost of getting to the centre by bus, coming in at £1.65 for such a short journey.
+Despite scoring so highly in other areas, both boroughs in first and second place scored poorly on the cost of travelling to the city centre by bus, receiving only 1.9/10.
+This was due to the cost of getting to the centre by bus, which came in at £1.65 for such a short journey.

 In last place was Bromley, which received only 3.1/10 overall.
 Its 12.85-mile distance from the centre of London has massively impacted this borough's overall score, with a measly 1.0/10 in this category alone.